 We expect that we will continue to increase our operations internationally as, or when, COVID-19 restrictions are fully lifted and international markets continue to reopen.
 Our exposure to potentially volatile movements in foreign currency exchange rates will increase as we increase our operations in these international markets.
 The economic impact to us of foreign currency exchange rate movements is linked to variability in real growth, inflation, interest rates, governmental actions, and other factors.
+We continue to monitor the current economic environment, including the impact of a potential U.S. recession and increased inflation, which has been heightened by the conflict between Russia and Ukraine.
 These changes, if material, could cause us to adjust our foreign currency risk strategies.
 For example, Brexit (pursuant to which the United Kingdom ceased to be a member of the European Union) has caused volatility in currency exchange rates, including between the U.S. dollar and the British pound.
 Although, the U.K. and E.U. finalized the terms of the departure on December 24, 2020, certain decisions still need to be made on financial services, among others, and disputes may lead to tariffs being imposed on some goods in the future.
 Continued uncertainty regarding our international operations and U.K. and E.U. relations may result in future currency exchange rate volatility which may impact our business and results of operations.
 In addition, the geopolitical tensions resulting from Russia's invasion of Ukraine, including increased cyberattacks, military conflicts and sanctions may result in additional financial volatility that may adversely affect our results of operations.